gangdong/gangdong.github.io/_posts/2018-10-03-Web-liquid-grammar.markdown

 The [Jekeyll page](https://jekyll.zcopy.site/docs/liquid/) gives more details.

-The above elements constitutes the main Liquid grammar, I am trying to avoid writing excessive long article, so I decide to quit here.
-For more contents, you can find at [liquid website](https://liquid.bootcss.com/).
+The above elements constitute the main Liquid grammar, I am trying to avoid writing an excessively long article, so I decided to quit here.
+For more content, you can find it at [liquid website](https://liquid.bootcss.com/).